NSCAD Students, Staff, Faculty

 1) a NOVANET borrower's card provided by the NSCAD library (requires two pieces of official ID verifying age and a local address); or

-2) their own public library borrower's card from any public library system within Nova Scotia (requires one piece of photo ID (verifying age) along with their public library borrower's card).
+2) their own public library card from any public library system within Nova Scotia (requires one piece of photo ID (verifying age) along with their public library borrower's card).

 Students, Staff, and Faculty from other Canadian Academic Institutions